Daisy Haggard

-Daisy Haggard (born 1978) is an English actress and writer.
+Daisy Haggard (born March 22, 1978) is an English actress and writer.
 She gained prominence through her roles in the BBC sitcoms Uncle (2014–2017) and Episodes (2011–2017).
 With Laura Solon, she co-wrote and starred in the BBC Three comedy-drama Back to Life (2019–2021).
 For her performance in the FX series Breeders (2020–2023), Haggard received a British Academy Television Award nomination in 2021 for Best Comedy Actress.
-She also voiced Johanna, the mother of the titular character, played by Bella Ramsey, in the award winning animated series, Hilda (2018–2023).
+She also voiced Johanna in the award winning animated series, Hilda (2018–2023).

 Early life and education

-Daisy Haggard was born in 1978, the daughter of film director Piers Haggard and Australian painter Anna Sklovsky.
+Daisy Haggard was born on March 22, 1978, the daughter of film director Piers Haggard and Australian painter Anna Sklovsky.
 A member of the Haggard family, her grandfather was the actor Stephen Haggard, and her great-great-great-uncle was the author Sir Henry Rider Haggard.

 She was raised in Dulwich, South London, where she attended James Allen's Girls' School.
 She later attended the London Academy of Music and Dramatic Art.